Infinite Fun.

 What makes Infinite Melee different?

-melee, ranged and airborne interactions meaningfully alter combat, shape strategies and drive outcomes
+melee, ranged and airborne interactions meaningfully alter combat strength, shape strategies and drive combat resolution

 Distinct loot economy layers

-loot resources with different lifecycles and roles are purpose-built to help set appropriate early-, mid- and late-game tempo
+loot resources with different lifecycles and roles are purpose-built to set appropriate tempo and feel for early-, mid- and late-game flavors

 Competitive foundation:

-systems are designed for fairness, consistency, and balance, but avoid homogeneity
+systems are designed for fairness, consistency, and balance, but purposely avoid homogeneity across factions

 Elegant tuning architecture: